 - 1.0 There are processes for monitoring and improving the quality of care and treatment.

 - 1.1 These will include analysis of data from:

 - client satisfaction questionnaires

 - feedback mechanisms by referring agencies

 - reports of incidents and/or unusual occurrences

-- the percentage of clients completing withdrawal process
+- the number of clients completing withdrawal process

 - peer and management chart audits

 - the client complaint process

-- 1.2 The processes are developed and implemented collaboratively by the staff, client, and when appropriate, family/significant others.
+- 1.2 The processes are developed and implemented collaboratively by the staff, client, and when appropriate, family and/or significant others.

 - 1.3 The staff uses the latest research, evidence-based guidelines and best practice information to maintain ongoing quality of care.

 - 2.0 There is a process for reviewing client care guidelines to ensure relevancy.

-- 2.1 These will include the following sources:
+- 2.1 These will include:

 - records of information

 - client record

 - job performance review

 - meetings with the clients

 - feedback from client

 - staff meetings

 - monitoring current client needs

-- best practices
+- best practises

 - Advisory Committee

 - 3.0 There are indicators for outcomes of care.

 - 3.1 The indicators for the outcomes are developed collaboratively by the staff and management.

-- 3.2 Indicators for outcomes may be developed by Withdrawal Management Services/sponsoring hospital/agency and other key stakeholders.
+- 3.2 Indicators for outcomes may be developed by Withdrawal Management Services/sponsoring hospital for Residential WMS and the designate agency for Community, Day & Telephone WMS and other key stakeholders.

 - 4.0 There are indicators for quality of care.

 - 4.1 The indicators are related to:

-- processes and outcomes of client care/treatment
+- processes and outcomes of care/treatment

 - the delivery and cost of service provision

-- 5.0 Processes related to quality of care and treatment are selected in order of priority.
+- 5.0 Processes related to quality of care and treatments are selected in order of priority.

 These can be referenced to the CCHSA's Accreditation Program 2008, Mental Health Services.

 - 5.1 Priority is given to processes that are:

 - high risk

 - high volume

 - problem prone

 - 5.2 Aspects of quality that are considered when determining priorities include any or all of the following:

 - safety

 - competence

 - acceptability

 - effectiveness

 - appropriateness

 - efficiency

 - accessibility

 - 6.0 Activities are undertaken to implement required improvements.

 - 6.1 The resulting improvements are identified, implemented and documented.

 - 7.0 The outcomes of quality improvement activities are communicated to all relevant stakeholders.

 - 7.1 The outcomes are communicated through:

 - reports

 - newsletters or bulletins

 - educational activities

 - meetings

 - postings within the Service where they are visible to consumers and staff

+- team conferences

+- interaction between individuals

+- web sites

+- 8.0 There is ongoing evaluation of the improvements.

-- 8.1 Responsibility is assigned for evaluating the improvements in care and treatment over time. - 8.2 Monitoring activities include: - repeat survey/evaluation - ongoing data collection, analysis and dissemination, as required - 8.3 When necessary, changes are initiated to ensure quality improvements.
+- 8.1 Responsibility is assigned for evaluating the improvements in care and treatment over time.

+- 8.2 Monitoring activities include:

+- repeat survey/evaluation

+- ongoing data collection, analysis and dissemination as required

+- 8.3 When necessary, changes are initiated to maintain quality improvements.